shrena-patel/TS-show-me-the-money/README.md

 When you wish to protect your server side routes (those for registered users only), you may need to reference other exercises or materials.

-If you wish to replace the Auth0 authentication with your own, so you can customise the login for example, you will need to updated the `client/index.tsx` file of the project with your own Auth0 details.
+If you wish to replace the Auth0 authentication with your own, so you can customise the login for example, you will need to update the `client/index.tsx` file of the project with your own Auth0 details.

 ## Setup